Payment Gateways

 Oops!
 Something went wrong while submitting the form.

-Everyone wants to grow their revenue.
-But to drive ever faster growth requires constant business and technical innovation.
-Innovative companies constantly push the boundaries of their infrastructure -- including payment gateways -- to expand into new geographies, markets, and business lines.
+Everyone wants to grow their revenue, but exponential growth requires constant business and technical innovation.
+Innovative companies constantly push the boundaries of their infrastructure including payment gateways to expand into new geographies, markets, and business lines.
 Yet, the demands they place on their business are often constrained by the limitations of their technical infrastructures.

 One area of constraint for merchants is around the solutions they use to accept payments.
 Innovators require flexibility in these payments and e-commerce infrastructures.
-Siloed payments solutions may not suit or adapt well to the specific needs of merchants and marketplaces.
+Siloed payments solutions may not suit or adapt well to the specific needs of merchants and marketplaces and adding new gateways are costly both in time and money.
 As a result, an e-commerce company will either have their ambitions to grow into new markets limited or delayed.

-At the same time, fast-growth companies succeed by delivering a great customer experience.
+A common theme of fast growing companies is that they deliver an exceptional customer experience.
 Customers that return and recommend a service demand more than just an average value.
-A vital part of that customer experience is the process of accepting payments.
+A vital part of that customer experience is the process of accepting payments that customers actually use.
 Declined transactions and long latency times for approvals can damage goodwill and reduce customers' lifetime value.

-Plus, the inability to accept payments in the way customers demand "or in the markets that customers are in" can lead to long latency times for approvals, or even the inability to accept payments in the way customers demand or all contribute to a damaged customer experience.
+Plus, the inability to accept payments in the way customers demand, in the markets where customers are located can lead to long latency times for approvals.
+Not being able to accept payments will damage the customer experience.

-To deliver a great customer experience requires reducing these false declines, cutting latency, and ensuring that customers can pay as they prefer.
-As we'll see in this eBook, that isn't always simple with a single gateway.
+Delivering a great customer experience requires reducing these false declines, cutting latency, and ensuring that customers can pay as they prefer.
+That isn't always simple with a single gateway.
+It is much more efficient to optimize multiple payment providers via one platform.

 As a result of these challenges, fast-growth companies connect their applications to multiple gateways to facilitate both business and technical innovation.
 Let's take a look at several of the key reasons for using multiple payment gateways in more detail.

 e-Commerce continues to grow at a staggering pace.
-Analysts predict that by 2020 double-digit growth will bring sales online to $4 trillion per year.
+Online sales are projected to reach $5.9 trillion by the end of 2023 with an 8.9% growth rate year over year.
 As this growth rises, more and more businesses will grow into new markets and build new business models.
-For instance, SeatGeek has evolved its model over time from directing purchasers of event tickets to ticket brokers sites for purchase to delivering a complete customer experience within their own solution.
+For instance, SeatGeek has evolved its model over time from directing purchasers of event tickets to ticket broker sites for purchase to delivering a complete customer experience within their own solution.

-With support for more than one payment gateway, e-commerce services are able to introduce new and dynamic business models.
-For example, a delivery company aims to bring on thousands of restaurants and corner stores.
+Because payment orchestration supports more than one payment gateway, e-commerce services are able to introduce new and dynamic business models.
+For example, a food delivery company aims to bring on thousands of restaurants and corner stores.
 But each of these merchants has its own payment provider.
-The delivery company not only can't integrate with each provider, it would rather provide differentiation by being able to make easy for new merchants to onboard by offering easy connections to whatever gateway the merchant uses.
+The delivery company not only can't integrate with each provider, it would rather differentiate itself by being able to make it easy for new merchants to onboard by offering easy connections to whatever gateway the merchant uses.

 The need for more than one gateway is clear when your business expands, particularly abroad.
 As you sell across countries, you'll notice varying levels of support.
 Some gateways may cite support for a particular country, but in fact their support may cover only certain payment methods and currencies.
 Or their ability to process transactions successfully and quickly is less compelling.
 This can be especially true for domestic versus international payments.

-By adding support for multiple payment gateways, an e-commerce service can route transactions to the gateway that provides the best support for a particular region.
+By adding support for multiple payment gateways through payments orchestration, an e-commerce service can route transactions to the gateway that provides the best support for a particular region.
 The result is more successful transactions across multiple markets.

 There are many gateways available for merchants to use.
 And the unfortunate reality is that some of them won't be around in the long term.
-Storing card data outside of the gateway, or with a duplicate backup vault that is outside of the gateway, provides tremendous security and flexibility for your team to shift gateways if needed.
+Storing card data outside of the gateway, or with an agnostic token vault that is outside of the gateway, provides tremendous security and flexibility for your team to shift gateways if needed.

 More commonly, there might be a situation where the gateway simply goes down or is unresponsive.
 When that happens you can lose a tremendous amount of customer goodwill, not to mention revenue.
 But with multiple gateways on hand, you can efficiently re-route transactions through an alternative gateway with limited disruption.

 Another common scenario is when a merchant may have an exceptionally high volume of transactions.
-For instance, Spreedly customer Elevate Tickets manages ticketing for many of the world's largest festivals.
-When tickets go on sale, there is a massive influx of demand.
-Companies that have similar bursts of transactions want alternatives if a gateway can't handle the volume so that their on-sale can proceed smoothly.
+For instance, Spreedly customer Rappi offers delivery services in several Latin American countries.
+During large events and holidays, there is a massive influx of demand.
+Companies that have similar bursts of transactions need alternatives if a gateway can't handle the volume so that their on-sale can proceed smoothly.

 As the payments industry evolved, there were two kinds of providers.
 One that offered a combined gateway and merchant account.
-And others that were gateway-only.
-Merchants that wanted simplicity often chose the combined approach, despite what were generally higher transaction costs.
+And others that were payment gateway only.
+Merchants that wanted simplicity often chose the combined approach, despite the higher transaction costs.
 While higher volume merchants that were comfortable with managing the process often would use their own merchant account and opt for the more cost-effective transaction fees.
 While both are valid options, there's a middle ground where both options are used by the merchant.

 For example, your business might have negotiated great processing rates from a provider, but you want the flexibility to work with the gateways that meet your specific needs.
 Or, you may simply want the option to move from one gateway to another without the hindrance of adding a merchant account when you switch.

 Part of providing a great customer experience is to offer payment options that your customers demand.
-An example of that is PayPal.
+One of the world’s most popular payment methods is PayPal, which has 435 million users.
 As one of the world's largest internet payment companies, many consumers have PayPal accounts and prefer to use PayPal rather than enter credit card details into yet another website.
 This same benefit can also be a downside.
 Having to click away from your checkout page to the PayPal site is a bad user experience which can depress sales.

 By using multiple gateways, this challenge can be avoided.
-Lyft, the ride-hailing app, uses one gateway for most transactions and another for customers who want to pay with PayPal.
+Most companies use one gateway for most transactions and another for customers who want to pay with PayPal.
 Even if you don't use PayPal as your main payment gateway you can still offer it as an alternative.
 At the same time, this approach provides an excellent backup in case your primary payment gateway or merchant account experiences problems.

 A merchant may have a preferred payment gateway that they want to work with because of preferential rates, or another business value.
 But that gateway might not offer all the services that they need.
 For instance, they might not support Level 2 or Level 3 metadata.
 Or they might lack 3DS support.